 These “bubbles” start to grow at around 6 to 9 months of age and reach their full size at roughly two years.
 These sacs cause their eyes to upturn slightly, but not nearly as dramatically as those of the celestial eye goldfish.

-What Colors and Variations Do Bubble Eye Goldfish Come In?
+Do Bubble Eye Goldfish Come In Different Colors?

 A notable variation of this goldfish is one variety only commonly bred in China which does have a dorsal fin.